ThyFriendlyFox/dynabot/README.md

-# dynabot
-A Modular, Simple Autonomous Agent Framework Utilizing Localized Function Calling

 # DynaBot

-DynaBot is an interactive command-line interface (CLI) tool powered by OpenAI's GPT-3.5-turbo engine.
+DynaBot, A Modular, Simple Autonomous Agent Framework Utilizing Localized Function Calling, is an interactive command-line interface (CLI) tool powered by OpenAI's GPT-3.5-turbo engine.
 It's designed to assist users by invoking specific functions from a predefined library based on user input.

 ## Features